Glossary

 Total Information Capture

-Every signal that can inform a decision is captured before it becomes dark data - no sampling, no sampling bias.
+Every signal that can inform a decision is captured - video, audio, text, behavior - before it disappears into an unused silo.
+No sampling, no gaps.

 Definition